Important Things To Know About Your Furnace’s Exhaust Flue

 2. Most Furnaces Use Natural Draft

-Unless you own a high-efficiency condensing furnace, chances are your flue system works on the principal of natural draft.
-The term natural draft refers to the ability of flue gases to rise up out of your home on their own volition.
+Unless you own a high-efficiency condensing furnace, chances are your flue system works on the principle of natural draft, which is the ability of flue gases to rise up out of your home of their own volition.
 Pressure differences hold the key to natural draft.
 The exhaust gases produced by your furnace have a much higher temperature than the incoming air.

 As a result, the exhaust gas exists at a lower pressure relative to the fresh air flowing into your furnace.
 This pressure difference — often referred to as a negative pressure differential — effectively pushes the exhaust gas out of the combustion chamber and into the flue.
 After moving through your heat exchanger, the gases continue up through the flue.

 Serious problems ensue as the result of insufficient pressure differential.
 If a flue has not been designed correctly, restrictions may lead to excessive flue pressure.
 As a result, exhaust gases struggle to exit your home.
 Such restrictions occur as the result of inadequately wide flue pipes, excessive elbows, and too many sections of horizontal pipe.

 Many people experience flue problems when installing new furnaces.
 Simply put, your new furnace may not be compatible with your existing flue pipe.
 A technician must carefully analyze your existing system to determine whether your flue pipe requires changes to promote adequate venting.

 Even when designed correctly, a natural draft flue system has certain limitations in terms of drafting speed.
 As a result, natural draft furnaces struggle to reach efficiency levels above 70%.
 Such furnaces cost more to run since they fail to capitalize on a significant amount of energy.